Mahdi767/Event-Scheduler/README.md

 Run the .exe file directly on your Windows machine without needing to install Java.

+**Warning**: Windows may detect the .exe file as potentially malicious.
+This is a false positive due to the file not being signed.
+If prompted, you can proceed by allowing the file to run:

+1. Click on **More Info**.
+2. Click on **Run Anyway** to bypass the warning and run the application.

+This is a common issue with files that are not signed or from unknown sources, but rest assured the file is safe to use.

 ### Option 2: Run the Program via IDE (For Developers)
 1. Clone the repository or download the source code.
 2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).